NOAA-EPIC/uifcw2025/Day1/README.md

 For example:
 ```
-vim /Users/<username>/.ssh/id_ed25519_student(n).pub
+vim /Users/<username>/.ssh/id_ed25519.pub
 ```
 (when using vim, press `:q` to quit the editor)

-Copy and paste the contents of the public key to the workshop administrator via the Slack workspace channel `#cadre-epic-data-assimilation-training` and inform them of which student number you were assigned (i.e., student 5).
+Copy and paste the contents of the public key to the workshop administrator via the Slack workspace channel `#uifcw25-training-3-intro-to-running-idealized-test-cases-via-ufs-hsd-framework`.

 NOTE: There will be 2 keys generated, a public and a private key.
 DO NOT SEND THE PRIVATE KEY!
 A public key (the correct one) will end in `.pub` and will start like this: